Medically reviewed by Dr. Sam Kovac BVSc (Merit) and Dr. Paula Simons DVM

 Flea comb method

-- Carefully remove fleas from the kitten’s coat and drop into the bowl of water to drown the flea.
+- Carefully remove fleas from the kitten’s coat and drop them into the bowl of water to drown the flea.

 Bathe the kitten

-- Fill a sink with warm water and two teaspoons of Dawn (or another type of dishwashing detergent) and bathe the kitten.
+- Fill a sink with warm water and two teaspoons of Dawn (or another type of pet-safe dishwashing detergent) and bathe the kitten.
 Start from the neck and work your way down to the tail.
 Create a ring of detergent around the neck, to prevent fleas from running up the body and onto the head.
-If they do make their way to the head, use tweezers or a flea comb to remove.
+If they do make their way to the head, use tweezers or a flea comb to remove them.
 Drop fleas in a bowl of hot, soapy water.

 - Rinse thoroughly with warm after to remove all detergent residue.